shinsenter/php/README.md

 ## Stable Image Tags

-The release versions on [this GitHub repository](https://code.shin.company/php) don't guarantee that Docker images built from the same source code will always be identical.

-We build new Docker images daily to ensure they stay up-to-date with the latest upstream updates for PHP, base OS, Composer, etc.
-The images in this repo are regularly updated under the same tag names.

-For stable versions you can depend on in production, we also apply version tags on another repository.
+For stable versions (with date tagged) you can depend on in production, we also apply version tags on another repository.

 > 👉🏻 View Stable Tags: https://hub.docker.com/r/shinsenter/php-archives/tags

-This way, you get frequently updated images under static tags, providing both the latest code and production stability.

 ## Contributing